jon-jh/portfolio-website-builder/README.md

 - Deliverable: A clean Next.js boilerplate repo

 - Installed Sass (SCSS support).
 Ran npm audit, which flagged a critical Next.js vulnerability.
 Upgraded to next@16.0.7 to fix.
+- Added a test component (button) styled with SCSS.